omkarsingh1008/Street_light-laptop_detection/README.md

 yolov5m.pt file is used for transfer learning.

-I train on 300 epochs and the batch size is 2
+train model on 300 epochs and the batch size is 2

 ![alt text](https://github.com/omkarsingh1008/Street_light-laptop_detection/blob/main/train_batch1.jpg)